launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

    - Creates a mapping file in `data/mappings/maintainer_mapping.json`
    - Shows a summary of mapped and unmapped members

-3. **update-maintainers**: Updates maintainer IDs in local flag files
-   - Requires file system access to read and write flag files
-   - Uses mapping file from `data/mappings/maintainer_mapping.json`
-   - Must be run before migration if you want to assign maintainers

-4. **migrate**: Creates a new project with all components
+3. **migrate**: Creates a new project or migrates into an existing project
    - Requires network access for API calls
    - Requires file system access to read source data
+   - Can create a new project or use an existing one
+   - Verifies environment compatibility when using existing projects
-   - Creates new project with all flags, segments, and environments
+   - Creates flags, segments, and environments (if creating new project)
-   - Can optionally assign maintainers if mapping was done
+   - Can optionally map US maintainer IDs to EU maintainer IDs is the mapping was done (step 2) maintainers if mapping was done

 ### Task Permissions